-TWO-POSITION DAMPER HOOD REMOVAL AND SETUP (FACTORY OPTION)
+TWO POSITION DAMPER HOOD REMOVAL AND SETUP (FACTORY OPTION)

-The hood is shipped in knock-down form and assembled to a metal support tray using plastic stretch wrap.
-Located in the return air compartment, the assembly's metal tray is attached to the basepan and also attached to the damper using two plastic tie-wraps.

-- 1 To gain access to the hood, remove the filter access panel.
-(See Fig. 13.) - Locate the (2) screws holding the metal tray to the basepan 2. and remove.
+- 1. The hood is shipped in knock-down form and assembled to a metal support tray using plastic stretch wrap.
+Located in the return air compartment, the assembly's metal tray is attached to the basepan and also attached to the damper using two plastic tie-wraps. - 2.
+To gain access to the hood, remove the filter access panel.
+(See Fig. 13.) - 3.
+Locate the (2) screws holding the metal tray to the basepan and remove.
+In order to remove the screws, it may be necessary to remove the panel underneath the two-position damper.
+Remove the two screws.
 Locate and cut the (2) plastic tie-wraps securing the assembly to the damper.
 (See Fig. 15.)
-Be careful not to damage any wiring or cut tie-wraps securing any wiring. - 3.
-Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in Economizer Hood and Two-Position Hood Assembly on page 13.
+Be careful to not damage any wiring or cut tie-wraps securing any wiring. - 4.
+Carefully lift the hood assembly (with metal tray) through the filter access opening and assemble per the steps outlined in Economizer Hood and Two-Position Hood. - 5.
+If removed, reattach the panel under the damper.